hashicorp/vault/website/source/guides/operations/mount-filter.html.md

 ## Next steps

-Read [Production Hardening](/guides/operations/production.html) to learn best practices for a production hardening deployment of Vault.
+Read [Vault Deployment Reference Architecture](/guides/operations/reference-architecture.html) to learn more about the recommended deployment practices.